kamalahmed/divine-prayer/README.md

 4. Push to the branch: `git push origin feature-branch-name`.
 5. Open a pull request.

+## A TIPS:
+if you want to use custom wallpapers then you can do so.
+Just replace any or all images inside the wallpapers folder and YOU MUST KEEP THE NAME SAME for example wallpaper1.jpg wallpaper2.jpg etc in order for them to work.
+You can use the number of images available there.
+Adding more images will not work as the app shows random images between 1-20.

 ## License
 This project is licensed under the MIT License